rbouckaert/global-language-tree-pipeline/monos/README.md

 Use the `applauncher` utility that comes with BEAST with the `GenerateLexicalConstraints` argument.
 For examples from within the monos data directory:

-'applauncher GenerateLexicalConstraints -glottologTree dplace/iso.tree -xml dplace/geo-rc1197+almostnewwals+corrcals4.xml -treeID Tree.t:DPLACE -treeConfig treeset.cfg -burnin 10 -out /tmp/dplace.xml'
+'applauncher GenerateLexicalConstraints -glottologTree data/lexical/all-glotto.tree -xml input.xml -treeID Tree.t:EDGE -treeConfig data/lexical/treeset-glotto-hand-corrected.cfg -burnin 10 -threshold 0.5 -languageExclusions data/languageExclusions.dat -out /tmp/output.xml'

-For dplace, the data (including configuration files) can be downloaded [here](https://github.com/rbouckaert/monos/releases/download/v0.0.1/monos-data.tgz).
+The data directory contains configuration files for the global language tree.

 `GenerateLexicalConstraints` has the following options: